keptn/tutorials/site/tutorials/keptn-control-plane-k3s.md

 - Find out what k3s is and why it is a good boat for keptn
 - Install the keptn control plane on k3s
-- Take the next steps ...
+- How to take the next steps ...

 ## Before you start